joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/working-with-embedded-sounds.md

 <div>

-Using embedded sounds, instead of loading sound from an external file, is most useful for small sounds that are used as indicators within your application’s user interface, such as sounds that play when buttons are clicked.
+Using embedded sounds, instead of loading sound from an external file, is most useful for small sounds that are used as indicators within your application's user interface, such as sounds that play when buttons are clicked.

 When you embed a sound file in your application, the size of the resulting SWF